KiaFarhang/test-one/README.md

 - Are there data structures other than Maps that we could use to solve this problem?
 If so, which ones and what would that implementation look like?
 - Are there better ways to achieve the most-frequent-words-first sorting necessary for this problem?
+- How could we guarantee the histogram order of words with the same number of occurrences?
 - I stuck mainly to public, static methods as I find those easier to reason about and test (data in, data out).
 Is this common in an object-oriented language like Java?
 What are the drawbacks to this approach?
+- In the Histogram class's method to create a String line noted above, I create a new StringBuilder with every method call.
+Probbaly a better way to do that would be to create one StringBuilder instance for the class, correct?
+What's the relative performance hit of creating a new one with every method call?